schreckc/StarDEM/README.txt

 To get all the option
 $ ./dem -h

-Keyboard shortcut: see help window (Keyboard tab).
+Keyboard shortcut and displacements: see help window (Keyboard tab).

 ************